-The Nonstructural Plan consists of the following floodproofing measures:
+The Recommended Plan consists of the following floodproofing components:

 - Elevation of eligible structures.
 Elevation of 1,790 structures to an elevation no greater than 13 feet above grade.
-Elevation of the entire structure or the habitable area of a structure would allow floodwaters to flow and recede underneath. - Dry floodproofing of eligible structures.
+Elevation of the entire structure or the habitable space of a structure would allow floodwaters to flow and recede underneath. - Dry floodproofing of eligible structures.
 Dry floodproofing 265 structures to reduce flood risk.
-Dry floodproofing would ensure that floodwaters cannot get inside by making walls, doors, windows, and other openings impermeable to water penetration up to three feet above grade. - Wet floodproofing of warehouses or other eligible industrial structures.
-Floodproofing 185 structures so that the structure is wet floodproofed up to 12 feet and the contents inside the structure are wet flood proofed up to six feet.
-Wet floodproofing would allow floodwaters to enter enclosed areas through vents while also protecting the structural stability of a warehouse and the contents within the building.
+Dry floodproofing is a combination of methods that make a building and attendant utilities and equipment watertight and substantially impermeable to floodwater up to three feet above grade, with structural components having the capacity to resist flood loads. - Wet floodproofing of warehouses or other eligible industrial structures.
+Floodproofing 185 structures so that the structures' envelope is wet floodproofed